 - Some plans may require you to buy a phone to use with their plan.
 In this case, buying a used phone on Swappa will save you hundreds of dollars compared to buying a new phone at retail price.

-- The phones offered by the Obama phone plans are far from “high-end” and may not have all the capabilities you need.
+- Obama phones are usually budget models that lack many common features that you may need.
 While the budget Alcatel phone might be fine for calling and sending the occasional text message, a cheap iPhone could offer a better user experience with features like iMessage, FaceTime, Apple Pay, software support, security, and access to some of the most popular apps in the Apple App Store.

 - Cell phone providers may offer you bonuses or better rates when you bring your own phone, like the offer listed below from SafeLink.